 As always, turn the soil as deeply as you can and work in as much compost as you can spare.
 But, surprisingly, other than adjusting the soil pH to right around neutral — 7.0 — you really don’t have to do much at all.
 They’ll grow in almost any conditions, including heavy clay (but your tubers won’t be as large).

 Make sure they get a periodic watering during the dry months of summer and shovel in some soil or compost if you can spare it to help anchor the plants as they grow.
 The plants will become tall, maybe six feet or better, and their small but beautiful late-season blossoms will remind you of sunflowers.
-Thinning isn’t necessary once things get growing, except around the edges of your patch.
+Thinning isn’t necessary once things get sprouting, except around the edges of your patch.
 Any thinning you might do in the patch will set back the development of tubers.

 Jerusalem artichokes are seldom bothered by disease and insect pests.
 If you experience rot — and we never did even in the extremely rainy climate of the Pacific Northwest — dig up the soil and improve drainage with sand or organic material such as peat moss or coconut coir.